Jordan Mechner: Writing and directing

 Mechner collaborated with a team on the 2008 Prince of Persia graphic novel.
 The author's graphic novel Templar was published in July 2013.
 Templar became a New York Times best-selling book and was nominated for an Eisner Award.
 Mechner also wrote the graphic novel Prince of Persia: Before the Sandstorm, to tie in with the release of the film in 2010.

+He has published two volumes of his game development journals from the 1980s, one describing the making of Karateka and the other focusing on Prince of Persia.

 Mechner has written a screenplay for a film adaptation of Michael Turner's Fathom for Fox Studios.

-He has self-published two volumes of his game development journals from the 1980s, one describing the making of Karateka and the other focusing on Prince of Persia.
-He was able to recover the source code of the Prince of Persia game from recently found 23-year-old 3.5" Apple ProDOS floppy disks, and posted it online.
+In 2017, Mechner moved to Montpellier, France.
+He has collaborated with European illustrators on graphic novels, including Monte Cristo (2023) and Liberty (2022).
+In 2023, he released an autobiographical graphic novel, Replay: Memoires d'une famille.
+He continues to write new graphic novels.